KAREN P SCOTT - MMUS, Masters in Music 'Dis' & BA(Hons) 1st in Commercial Music.

 "I believe in making learning for children fun as well as educational, harnessing their own imagination and creativity through the use of storytelling, song and music which is my passion."

-Enhanced DBS checked, Full Public Liability and Employers Insurance Member of the Incorporated Society of Musicians.
+Enhanced DBS checked, Full Public Liability and Employers Insurance, Member of the Incorporated Society of Musicians (ISM).

 Arts Award Advisor for Trinity College London.